ronakg/awesome-flickr-gallery-plugin/README.txt

 Awesome Flickr Gallery uses caching to avoid expensive calls to Flickr servers.
 It intelligently figures out if cache needs to be updated or not.
 However, sometimes it may not work as expected.
 You should go to Default Settings and delete all cached data.

+= I created a gallery with source as a Group.
+In this gallery, only 500 photos are appearing. =

+As Flickr Groups have thousands of photos, it becomes very expensive to fetch all the photos from Flickr.
+Hence, Groups galleries are limited to latest 500 photos.

 Still can't get the plugin working?
 Head to the discussion forum for solution - [Discussions | RonakG.com](http://www.ronakg.com/discussions/)